Shubham3966/JOI_Energy/README.md

 | Andrea  | `smart-meter-3` | Power for Everyone    |
 | Alex    | `smart-meter-4` | The Green Eco         |

-These values are used in the code and in the following examples too.
+These values are used in the code and in the following s too.

 ## Requirements